-Here are all nine Valheim biomes, including the three under-development ones:
+Here are all nine Valheim biomes, including the two under-development ones:

 Kicking things off is the Meadows, which is the friendliest of all the biomes, and the one you're likely to spawn in.
 Beech, Birch, and Oak trees spawn here, as do Boars, Greylings, and Deer.
 You can find all the basic resources you need to get going in a Meadows biome.
 You'll also find Eikthyr – the first boss marked on your map at the start of the game – in a Meadows.

 Then there's the Swamp.
 Expect low visibility, a lot of mud, and thick trees here, because the Swamp biome is even harder than the Black Forest.
 You'll be fighting Draugrs, Skeletons, Wraiths, Surtlings... and since the Valheim Hearth and Home update, Abominations.
 Sunken Crypts can be found in Swamps – which do require keys to open – along with Iron Scraps.
-This is where you'll fight boss number three, Bone Mass, as well.
+This is where you'll fight boss number three, Valheim Bonemass, as well.

 The Mountains are covered in snow and as you'd expect, have a lot of verticality.
-This is where you'll find Fir trees, along with Wolves, Drakes, and Stone Golems.
+This is where you'll find Fir trees, along with Wolves, Drakes, the werewolf-like Fenrings, and Stone Golems.
 You'll also find Obsidian and Silver Ore veins here, along with boss four, Valheim Moder.
 The Mountains have received a subsequent update to add Valheim Frost Caves, providing further areas to explore as you head underground.

 The Ocean biome speaks for itself.
-You'll need a boat to cross, whether that's the basic raft you can craft at the start, or a longship, the biggest boat in the game, and there's not much to be found out there.
+You'll need a boat to cross, whether that's the basic raft you can craft at the start, or a longship, the biggest boat in the game, and there's not much to be found out there, besides Leviathans and Serpents.
 Serpents may attack you and your vessel, so don't jump into the water if you can avoid it.
 Leviathans, on the other hand, are friendly giants who appear as small islands.
 If you start mining these islands, the Leviathan will slowly disappear under water.

-One theory as to why these biomes currently exist in the game despite not being fleshed out is that when an update comes to add content to these regions, players won't have to start a new world to access that content; the biomes will already exist.
+One reason as to why these biomes currently exist in the game despite not being fleshed out is that when an update is released to add content to these regions, players won't have to start a new world to access that content as the biomes will already exist.
 We've seen this with the Mistlands, and it will no doubt happen again when the Valheim Ashlands update drops at some point in the future.